mxxnflxwer/outreach-pipeline/README.md

 # Outreach Pipeline

-A simple Python CLI pipeline that automates cold outreach preparation.
+A Python CLI tool that automates cold outreach — from a single seed domain to personalized emails sent, with zero manual steps.

 ## What it does

-1. Finds lookalike companies for a seed domain using Ocean.io
+1. **Ocean.io** — Finds lookalike companies for a seed domain
-2. Finds decision makers with LinkedIn URLs using Prospeo
+2. **Prospeo (Search)** — Finds C-suite and VP decision makers with LinkedIn URLs
-3. Resolves LinkedIn URLs to verified work emails using Eazyreach
+3. **Prospeo (Enrich)** — Resolves each person to a verified work email
-4. Reviews the final enriched list and optionally sends emails through Brevo
+4. **Brevo** — Sends personalized outreach emails after confirmation

+> Note: Eazyreach was evaluated for Stage 3 but does not expose a public API.
+> Prospeo's Enrich endpoint was used instead — it performs the same function
+> (LinkedIn profile → verified work email) and integrates cleanly into the pipeline.

 ## Project structure